| Area of distribution: Western subterranean termites are a serious problem to home-owners in British Columbia,

 of the termite colony.
 The different castes include the queen, king, the winged reproductive (young

+kings and queens), soldier and worker termites.
 Flying Termites?
 Yes, during the warmer months you may see the flying alates (winged reproductives) caste take to the air and swarm in their thousands, in order to met up with swarmers of other nests in the area so they can establish new termite colonies in the local area.
 This is a sure DANGER sign that a large mature termite nest is close-by.
 Such a nest may contain hundreds of thousands of Western subterranean termites within range of infesting the timbers in your home.

 If you see swarming termites near or inside your home, we strongly recommend you immediately get your home checked out by a professional.